GLOSSARY OF TERMS

 A type of photography, where small objects can be handled within the working confines of a tabletop.

 A single bit of action shot once.
-Several “takes” of a scene are normally required before the director, cameraman, and others are satisfied.
+Several “takes” of a scene are normally required before the Director, Camera Operator, and others are satisfied.

 Collective name for all performers.

 Film to tape transfer.
-Reproducing a film image onto videotape from positive film or negative.
+Reproducing a film image onto videotape or digital media from positive film or negative.

 Recording made with an off-screen narrator.